isaacpeel/solesonic-mcp-server/README.md

 ## MCP Server & Token Broker

 - The server exposes tools via the MCP protocol.
 Tool invocation is authorized using JWT scopes and/or group authorities.
-- Optional Jira tools can be enabled with `mcp.jira.enabled=true`.
+- Jira tools are first-class features.
 They rely on an external Atlassian Token Broker to mint short-lived access tokens from securely stored refresh tokens.

 See:
 - [Endpoints](docs/endpoints.md)